 Staying busy is not a problem for Bill Bellamy, whose flourishing career encompasses the worlds of feature film, television, comedy and more.
 His career is on the rise, yet his feet remain firmly planted on the ground.

-Bill stars in the new sitcom “Mr. Box Office” with Jon Lovitz, Gary Busey and Vivica A. Fox which airs weekends in national syndication.
+Bill can be seen starring in his hilarious new Showtime comedy special “Crazy, Sexy, Dirty” which is now available on DVD.
+He just landed the starring role in the sitcom “Mr. Box Office” with Jon Lovitz and Vivica A. Fox which will air in syndication this fall.
 He plays Marcus Jackson, one of the biggest movie stars in the world who, after pushing a paparazzi, finds himself having to put his film career on hold, while relegated to a long-term community service stint teaching underprivileged high school kids in South Central.
-Bill can also be seen starring in his hilarious new Showtime comedy special “Crazy, Sexy, Dirty” which is now available on DVD.
 He recently wrapped production on the independent comedy “Sleeping Around” with Wendi McLendon-Covey (“Bridesmaids”) and can be seen starring in the new BlackBoxTV YouTube Channel show “Execution Style” from “CSI” franchise creator Anthony E. Zuiker.

 He also appeared last season on several episodes of Tyler Perry’s TBS series “Meet The Browns” and guest-starred on ABC’s “Castle” and USA’s “Royal Pains.”